 Function and physiology

-The device is comprised of a catheter introduced via the femoral artery, which extends retrogradely to the proximal descending t...
+The device is comprised of a catheter introduced via a femoral artery sheath, which extends retrogradely to the proximal descend...

 Intra-atrial course of the right coronary artery is an uncommon anatomic variation in the course of the right coronal artery, usually involving the mid and distal segments, where the vessel partially or completely courses through the right atrial chamber.